 Apps like Da Vinci resolve or the Adobe Premiere Pro are not fully optimized to take advantage of Apple M1 at the moment.
 However, these Apps, even running with Rosetta (virtualization), have a better performance in comparison to the last year’s Intel MacBook Pro 13.

 The Adobe Premiere Pro that many creators use for Windows-based machines is a resource hog and needs a huge amount of Ram (32 GB) to work at optimal speed, and the cost of such laptops is usually higher than the new MacBook 13 inch.
 Even with a lot of hardware muscle, the Premiere Pro runs sluggishly with 4K editing, especially with Luts, Transitions, and Text effects.

 If you are looking for a speedy editing experience, the M1 chip running FCPX is the best bet till Apple launches the refreshed MacBook 16 with a more powerful version of M1.

 Battery Life and TDP

-Consider the Apple M1 consumes insanely low energy than the rivals and still able to outperform most of the Intel and Ryzen chips in either Single-Core or the Multi-core performance.
+Consider the Apple M1 consumes insanely low energy than the rivals and is still able to outperform most of the Intel and Ryzen chips in either Single-Core or Multi-core performance.

 Apple M1 with just 10 Watts of TDP is faster at so many tasks and even the sustained performance on the MacBook Air (without a fan) is unheard of.